Post-quantum cryptography: Code-based cryptography – McEliece

 For 128 bits of security in a McEliece scheme, The European Commission's Post-Quantum Cryptography Study group recommends using a binary Goppa code of length at least n = 6960 and dimension at least k = 5413, and capable of correcting t = 119 errors.
 With these parameters the public key for the McEliece system will be a systematic generator matrix whose non-identity part takes k × (n − k) = 8373911 bits.
 The corresponding private key, which consists of the code support with n = 6960 elements from GF(2^{13}) and a generator polynomial of with t = 119 coefficients from GF(2^{13}), will be 92,027 bits in length.

 The group is also investigating the use of Quasi-cyclic MDPC codes of length at least n = 2^{16} + 6 = 65542 and dimension at least k = 2^{15} + 3 = 32771, and capable of correcting t = 264 errors.
 With these parameters the public key for the McEliece system will be the first row of a systematic generator matrix whose non-identity part takes k = 32771 bits.
 The private key, a quasi-cyclic parity-check matrix with d = 274 nonzero entries on a column (or twice as much on a row), takes no more than d × 16 = 4384 bits when represented as the coordinates of the nonzero entries on the first row.

 Barreto et al. recommend using a binary Goppa code of length at least n = 3307 and dimension at least k = 2515, and capable of correcting t = 66 errors.
 With these parameters the public key for the McEliece system will be a systematic generator matrix whose non-identity part takes k × (n − k) = 1991880 bits.
-The corresponding private key, which consists of the code support with n = 3307 elements from GF(2^{12}) and a generator polynomial of with t = 66 coefficients from GF(2^{12}), will be 40,476 bits in length.
+The corresponding private key, which consists of the code support with n = 3307 elements from GF(2^{12}) and a generator polynomial of t = 66 coefficients from GF(2^{12}), will be 40,476 bits in length.

 Supersingular elliptic curve isogeny cryptography

-For 128 bits of security in the supersingular isogeny Diffie–Hellman (SIDH) method, De Feo, Jao and Plut recommend using a supersingular curve modulo a 768-bit prime.
-If one uses elliptic curve point compression the public key will need to be no more than 8x768 or 6144 bits in length.
+For 128 bits of security in the supersingular isogeny Diffie–Hellman (SIDH) method, De Feo, Jao and Plut recommend using a supersingular curve modulo of a 768-bit prime.
+If one uses elliptic curve point compression, the public key will need to be no more than 8x768 or 6144 bits in length.
 A March 2016 paper by authors Azarderakhsh, Jao, Kalach, Koziel, and Leonardi showed how to cut the number of bits transmitted in half, which was further improved by authors Costello, Jao, Longa, Naehrig, Renes and Urbanik resulting in a compressed-key version of the SIDH protocol with public keys only 2640 bits in size.
 This makes the number of bits transmitted roughly equivalent to the non-quantum secure RSA and Diffie–Hellman at the same classical security level.